A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What can FSA funds be used for?

 FSA funds can be used for qualified medical expenses.
-As of 2011, the ACA prohibited the purchase of over-the-counter medications with FSA funds, unless a doctor wrote a prescription for them.
+As of 2011, the ACA prohibited the purchase of over-the-counter medications with FSA funds, unless a doctor prescribed them.
 But Section 4402 of the 2020 Coronavirus Aid, Relief, and Economic Security (CARES) Act changed that.
 The CARES Act eliminated subsection (f) of Section 106 of the Internal Revenue Code.
 That section had previously prohibited the purchase of non-prescription over-the-counter medications with FSA money (it used to say “reimbursement for expenses incurred for a medicine or a drug shall be treated as a reimbursement for medical expenses only if such medicine or drug is a prescribed drug (determined without regard to whether such drug is available without a prescription) or is insulin.”
 That provision was eliminated under the CARES Act).

 Footnotes